Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 Do I need a cookie banner if I only use essential cookies?

 If you truly only use strictly necessary cookies, you don’t need a consent banner.
-However, you should still inform users about these cookies in your privacy policy.
-Most sites use at least one non-essential cookie (analytics, preferences, etc.), which triggers the consent requirement.
+You should still inform users about these cookies in your privacy policy.
+The catch: most sites use at least one non-essential cookie (analytics, preferences, embedded widgets) without realizing it.
+Run a technical audit first — browser developer tools or a tool like Cookie Inspector will show you everything being set on page load.

 Can I use “legitimate interest” for analytics cookies?

-No. The ePrivacy Directive requires consent for non-essential cookies regardless of your legal basis under GDPR.
-Legitimate interest can be a valid basis for data processing, but it doesn’t bypass the cookie consent requirement.
-This is a common misconception—the cookie law stands separately from GDPR’s legal bases.
+No. The ePrivacy Directive requires consent for non-essential cookies regardless of which legal basis you choose under GDPR.
+Legitimate interest is a valid basis for some data processing activities, but it doesn’t override the cookie consent requirement.
+The two legal frameworks operate in parallel — you need to satisfy both.

 How often should users see the consent banner?